webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Dodge-and-Respond.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Dodge and Respond
+>3+  Might

 If a melee attack misses you, you can immediately make a melee attack in return, but no more than once per turn.
 Enabler.